Batsuit: DC Extended Universe

 In Justice League (2017), the Batsuit has several additional pieces of armor, most notably on the arm and biceps.
 The cowl is more elongated, and the suit overall is lighter in texture.
 In the final battle at the climax, Bruce dons the Tactical Batsuit.
 This Batsuit consists of titanium armoured plates over a fireproof skin suit.
 The cowl also features small armoured plates on the ears, and Bruce also wears goggles, similar to Nite Owl from the Watchmen franchise.

 Zack Snyder's Justice League (2021), a director's cut restoring the eponymous director's intended vision for the film, also features a reprisal of Batman's Knightmare outfit from Dawn of Justice during the film's epilogue sequence, which depicted another premonition of Wayne recruiting Joker into his insurgency opposed to the corrupted Superman.
-In addition, Bruce and Alfred add energy dissipating gauntlets to the primary suit, which are implied to have been inspired by Wonder Woman's metal bracelets (Alfred claims "it was Master Wayne's idea.").
+In addition, Bruce and Alfred add energy dissipating gauntlets to the primary suit, which are implied to have been inspired by Wonder Woman's metal bracelets.